ssokolow/quicktile/README.md

 ### Important Notes:

+ * If you are running a desktop which uses Compiz (such as Ubuntu's Unity), make sure you've used CCSM to disable the grid plugin or the fight between it and QuickTile for the same type of functionality may cause unpredictable problems.

  * Some systems may not provide a Python 2.x binary under the name `python2`.
    If this is the case on yours, you must edit the first line in `quicktile.py` accordingly.